sihawken/Smoothificator/README.md

 # Smoothificator (modified for Orcaslicer and Bambu Printers)
 Important: Please look at the output of this script in a gcode viewer in order to make sure that this script isn't doing anything silly.
 I put a lot of time and effort into making this work, but the work was fast and scrappy.
+Therefore I am very likely to have missed something.
 There are no guarantees it'll work!

 A script that enables you to 3D print with different Layerheights on the inside and outside of your print